futoin/specs/draft/ftn8.8_qa_requirements.md

 **AC-S1** - Service must check if User granted on-behalf-of call access to other User(Service).

-**AC-S2** - Service must processed on-behalf-of calls as if called by target User.
+**AC-S2** - Service must process on-behalf-of calls as if called by target User.

 **AC-S3** - Service must check if User is allowed to make particular request.